Masonic lodge officer: Offices common to all Masonic jurisdictions

-Worshipful Master
+Worshipful Master/ Venerable Master

 The senior officer of a Masonic Lodge is the Master, normally addressed and referred to as the "Worshipful Master" (in Scotland, and in Lodges under the Scottish Constitution, the "Right Worshipful Master").
 The Worshipful Master sits in the East of the lodge room, chairs all of the business of his lodge, and is vested with considerable powers without further reference to the members.
 He also presides over ritual and ceremonies.

 The office of Worshipful Master is the highest honour to which a lodge may appoint any of its members.
 The office is filled annually by election, often by secret ballot.
 The requirements as to who is eligible for election as Master vary from jurisdiction to jurisdiction, but the majority of jurisdictions specify that a brother must have served as an installed Warden to qualify.
 In practice, most lodges will nominate and elect the previous year's Senior Warden in an uncontested election.

 At the conclusion of his limited term of office, a Worshipful Master is termed a Past Master.
 The duties and privileges of Past Masters vary from lodge to lodge and jurisdiction to jurisdiction.
 For example, in some jurisdictions Past Masters become life members of the Grand Lodge, while in others they are not.
 In most jurisdictions, a Past Master retains the honorific "Worshipful" (as in "Worshipful Brother Smith"), however there are a few where this honorific is used exclusively for sitting Masters.

 The corresponding grand rank is Grand Master.
 The Grand Master may preside over his Grand Lodge, and also has certain powers and rights in every lodge under his jurisdiction.
 Grand Masters are usually addressed as "Most Worshipful", or as in Pennsylvania, "Right Worshipful".

 Senior Warden

-The Senior Warden (sometimes known as First Warden) is the second of the three principal officers of a lodge, and is the Master's principal deputy.
-Under some constitutions, if the Worshipful Master is absent then the Senior Warden presides at meetings as "acting Master", and may act for the Master in all matters of lodge business.
-Under other constitutions, only sitting Masters or Past Masters may preside as "acting Master", and so the Senior Warden cannot fulfill this role unless he is also a Past Master.
+The Senior Warden (sometimes known as First Warden) is the second of the three principal officers of a lodge and is the Master's principal deputy.
+Under some constitutions, if the Worshipful Master is absent, then the Senior Warden presides at meetings as "acting Master" and may act for the Master in all matters of lodge business.
+Under other constitutions, only sitting Masters or Past Masters may preside as "acting Master," and so the Senior Warden cannot fulfill this role unless he is also a Past Master.
 In many lodges it is presumed that the Senior Warden will become the next Worshipful Master.
 In some jurisdictions, the position is an elected office, while in others it is appointed by the Master.